BalintGergely/NBTEditor/README.txt

 NBT stands for NamedBinaryTag

+Accepts program argument "demo" to automatically generate and open a demonstration file.
+(Deprecated)

 What can it do safely:
 -Edit files with NBT format
 --Create/edit/delete any tag with type identifier 1 to 12